Yuhan-Fei/SMRTnet/README.md

   - RNA target format for inference
   - Small molecule format for inference
 - [Usage](#usage)
-  - train the model
+  - How to train your own model
-  - test the model
+  - How to test the performance of model
-  - inference data
+  - How to inference based on the pre-trained model
 - [Example](#example)
   - High throughput drug screening
   - Binding site prediction